-Dr. Bill Hazel is the Senior Deputy Director for the Claude Moore Charitable Foundation.
+Dr. Bill Hazel is the Senior Deputy Executive Director for the Claude Moore Charitable Foundation.
 The Foundation funds projects related to health workforce throughout the Commonwealth and focuses on health and human resource philanthropy in Loudoun County and Northern Virginia.

 Prior to becoming Secretary of Health, Doctor Hazel grew up in Fauquier County and graduated from Princeton University with a degree in Civil Engineering and Duke University with a degree in Medicine, finishing his orthopedic residency at the Mayo Clinic.
-He was an orthopedic surgeon with an office practice in Northern Virginia, was Assistant surgeon for the Washington Redskins, and the team physician for the D. C. United Professional soccer club.
-Dr. Hazel has been active in many local, state and national Medical Society’s most notably as President of the Virginia Medical Society and Trustee of the American Medical Association.
+He was an orthopedic surgeon with an office practice in Northern Virginia, was an Assistant surgeon for the Washington Redskins, and was the team physician for the D. C. United Professional soccer club.
+Dr. Hazel has been active in many local, state, and national Medical Societies most notably as President of the Virginia Medical Society and Trustee of the American Medical Association.

 In his eight years of service to the Commonwealth, serving under both parties Governors-McDonnell and McAuliffe- Dr. Hazel oversaw 11 state agencies including Medicaid, Health, Behavioral Health, Social Services and Aging and Rehabilitation.

-During his second term, Dr. Hazel helped to establish the Children’s Cabinet with the Secretary of Education to develop and implement a comprehensive policy agenda related to the wellbeing of the Commonwealths children from birth to age 21.
+During his second term, Dr. Hazel helped to establish the Children’s Cabinet with the Secretary of Education to develop and implement a comprehensive policy agenda related to the well-being of the Commonwealth’s children from birth to age 21.
 He co-chaired a Task force on Mental Health and with the Secretary of Public Safety led the Commonwealth’s response to the opioid epidemic.

-Since 1991, Loudoun Hunger Relief has been a leading non-profit providing food assistance to the residents of Loudoun County, ensuring access to nutritious foods for families in need.
+Loudoun Hunger Relief (LHR) is a leading non-profit that has, since 1991, been providing food assistance to the residents of Loudoun County and ensuring access to nutritious foods for families in need.

-The Fairfax County Public Schools Health and Medical Sciences and the Claude Moore Scholars in partnership with Inova Health System are preparing students by putting their medical skills to test by simulating full-scale mock disasters.
+Fairfax County Public Schools Health and Medical Sciences and the Claude Moore Scholars in partnership with Inova Health System are preparing students by putting their medical skills to test in full-scale mock disasters.

-Claude Moore Scholar – Jeff Rivera is a recent graduate at Virginia Commonwealth University in Richmond, majoring in Radiation Sciences and graduating in May 2019.
-Jeff’s concentration within his major was Radiography, with a sub-specialization in Cardiac Catheterization for heart imaging.
+Claude Moore Scholar – Jeff Rivera is a recent graduate of Virginia Commonwealth University.
+Jeff majored in Radiation Sciences, concentrating within his major was Radiography, with a sub-specialization in Cardiac Catheterization for heart imaging.

-Claude Moore Scholar – Lexi prepared for a healthcare career by majoring in Radiation Services at Virginia Commonwealth University, with a concentration in Radiography and a sub-specialization in Computerized Tomography (CT) scanning.
+Claude Moore Scholar – Lexi Multi prepared for a healthcare career by majoring in Radiation Services at Virginia Commonwealth University, with a concentration in Radiography and a sub-specialization in Computerized Tomography (CT) scanning.